AzariushHussain/django-chatroom/README.md

 # Chatroom Django Project

 This is a simple chatroom application built using Django.
-The project allows users to create chat rooms, send and receive messages in realtime, and see active users with authentication.
+The project allows users to create chat rooms, send and receive messages in real-time, and see active users.

 ## Features
 - User authentication (Sign up, Login, Logout)